taehyeonkweon/GradeBook-Handler/README.md

 # gradeBook
 It is an object-oriented console application that can handle students’ grade books.
-It is for providing the environment to build a database of the students’ names, emails, ID numbers, and marks; and displaying and handling the database content.
+It builds a database of the students’ names, emails, ID numbers, and marks; and displays and handles the database content.